 Personally, Tom has used his own history of addiction and recovery to guide organizations and communities to a place of compassionate but science-driven practice.

 Marc C. Turner, MS

-Marc Turner manages Gateway Foundation’s Community Division, which provides services at sites in Illinois, Delaware and California.
-He joined Gateway Foundation as community president in December 2017 and brings with him extensive experience working with substance use disorder treatment as well as mental health treatment programs.
+Marc Turner manages Gateway’s Community Division, which provides services at sites in Illinois, Delaware and California.
+He joined Gateway as community president in December 2017 and brings with him extensive experience working with substance use disorder treatment as well as mental health treatment programs.
 He has operated facilities providing all levels of care in six different states.
 Throughout his career, Marc has expanded services for targeted communities and has opened numerous new programs.
 He has also had the opportunity to lead programs and teams through diverse program development with an emphasis on improving the patient experience, raising the standard of staff competence and delivering measurable outcomes.

 Marc holds a bachelor’s degree in organizational communication from the University of North Carolina at Chapel Hill and a master’s degree in adult education and industrial sociology from North Carolina State University.
 He has worked with teams to advance staff development programs and is a well-respected and lively program speaker.